 If your site scores low, take a look at what could be slowing it down.
 It could be your plugins or your theme or maybe even an internal cache issue.
 If you have access to your server you might want to consider implementing some kind of an object cache.
 I installed Redis on my server to help with this.
 See this post for more information on enabling Redis on your server.

 Google Webmaster Guidelines

 Follow the guidelines set out by google.
 Submit your sitemap file to Google on the Google search console so that your site can be crawled.
 If you see errors, make sure you correct them.
 There should be no broken links or crawl errors.

 Adding Analytics to your site is not mandatory but it will give you a good idea of what the traffic on your site looks like.
 I added Google Analytics on my site before I applied for AdSense.
 WordPress allows you to add Analytics to your site easily through the means of plugins.
-See what plugins I have enabled on my website and what I use them for.

 If you follow all the guidelines provided by Google and do not have any policy violation and you have a niche website with great original content, I am sure your website will do well.
 Good Luck!